 New Jersey’s Department of Environmental Protection (DEP) and Department of Education (DOE) have jointly released new guidance for mandatory testing of drinking water in schools and educational faculties.
 With immediate effect, the DOE adopted amendments of N.J.A.C.
 6A:26 on July 13, 2016, requiring testing of drinking water for lead contamination within one year of effective date of the rule.
 The rule requires school districts to sample and analyze all drinking water within their educational facilities for lead levels exceeding the Environmental Protection Agency’s (EPA’s) Action Level of 15 parts per billion (ppb).
+Pennsylvania also requires sampling and testing in schools.
 Sampling must be performed in accordance with a lead sampling plan developed by school district based upon guidance developed by the departments.

 The process involves several key components:

 - Quality Assurance Project Plan (QAPP) describing the planning, implementation, and evaluation steps that will be used within the school district’s Sampling Plan.
 The QAPP must be completed by the school district representatives, the certified laboratory, and any third-party consultants.
 Follow the links at the bottom of this page to see a draft QAPP.